fabletechlabs/cypress-test-task/README.md

 Cypress test task
 =================

-Thank you for your interest in joining Fable as QA Lead.
+Thank you for your interest in joining Fable as QA Analyst.
 We've prepared a simple test task so you can demonstrate the skills which will be required in the position.

 ## Setup (requires Node.js)